 Fundamental to this particular implementation is that the combo boxes on the front panel map directly to channels in your module.
 That is, the combo box with the label “Temperature” represents data associated with the channel “Temperature”.
 In this case the data being displayed is what tag is mapped to that channel.

 Go to the block diagram and look around.
 You will be implementing the code for the other VIs provided, which is called in the cases below.
 Each block diagram has instructions for what is required along with a list of all methods needed.
 These methods are all available on the palette, but we’ve picked out the appropriate ones to save you time.
 You’ll also see that much of the infrastructure (registering for the right events, locking and unlocking DVRs, etc) has been completed for you.
-The focus is just on using the TBDF APIs.
+The focus is just on using the DCAF APIs.

 If you run into any issues, ask for help or take a look at the solution.